savinduekanayake/Search-engine/README.md

 ## Directory Structure

-* `crawler` - contains the scrapped ministers coprus and the scrapping code.
 * `IR` - contain all the project files.
 * `IR/Scripts` - contain the relavent envirenment files and scripts.
 * `IR/docker-compose.yml` - contain the docker file.